 - 2 tablespoons water

-- 1 tablespoon fermented black beans, smashed or mashed with a knife blade
+- 1 tablespoon fermented black beans, smashed or mashed with a knife blade (optional)

-- 3 cups bean sprouts, rinsed and drained well
+- 720ml | 3 cups bean sprouts, rinsed and drained well

-- 3 tablespoons canola oil, divided
+- 3 tablespoons neutral oil, divided

 Instructions

-- Heat a large wok or nonstick skillet over high heat until a bead of water vaporizes in 1 to 2 seconds.
+- Stir-fry the beef: Heat a large wok or nonstick skillet over high heat until a bead of water vaporizes in 1 to 2 seconds.
 Swirl in 1 tablespoon of oil, then add the ginger, garlic, and crushed sections of green onion.
 Stir-fry for 15 seconds, until aromatic, then bank on the side.
 Add the beef, spreading it out into a flat layer.
 Sear, undisturbed, for 1 minute.
 Add the black beans, then stir-fry the beef for 30 seconds, until barely cooked through.
 Transfer to a plate.
 Rinse and dry the pan well.

 - Return the beef and any juices and add the remaining green onion sections.
 Stir to combine, then pour in the seasoning liquid.
 Stir-fry for 1 minute to heat through and finish cooking the beef.
 Pile onto a platter and serve immediately.